How to Help Siblings Get Along

 This can also be a chance for kids to adapt to the idea that sometimes life isn’t fair — maybe one child’s school schedule just runs longer each day than the other’s, and there’s nothing anyone in the family can do to change that.

 Clear up roles and responsibilities

-If your family is in this situation, Glick recommends a few strategies for making sure that the new arrangements are meeting everyone’s needs:
+If your family is in this situation, Glick recommends a few strategies for making sure that the arrangements are meeting everyone’s needs:

 - Set age-appropriate boundaries.
-Glick emphasizes that if you do need to rely on an older child, it should still be clear what the limits of this new responsibility are.
+Glick emphasizes that if you do need to rely on an older child, it should still be clear what the limits of the responsibility are.
 “You want to avoid making kids feel like all the responsibility rests on them,” she says.
 “When should they ask you to step in?
 What should they handle themselves and how can they get help when they need it?”

-Finally, Glick notes that taking on additional responsibility at home can actually be an asset for many kids, no matter their age.
+Finally, Glick notes that taking on responsibility at home can actually be an asset for many kids, no matter their age.
 “It can give them a real sense of confidence and mastery over their environment,” she says.
 “It helps them feel like they’re doing something to help in such an uncertain situation.”
 So, don’t assume that helping out with younger siblings will be a burden for older ones — they might find that it’s a source of strength and purpose.